i Employment law framework

 Section 7.1 of Organic Law 15/1999 of Personal Data Protection distinguishes three different categories of special protected personal data:

-- a data regarding politics, religion, beliefs and union affiliation;
+- data regarding politics, religion, beliefs and union affiliation;

-- b data regarding race, origin, health and sexual orientation; and
+- data regarding race, origin, health and sexual orientation; and

-- c data regarding criminal records and administrative sanctions.
+- data regarding criminal records and administrative sanctions.

 Data regarding politics, religion, beliefs and union affiliation